couchbaselabs/docs-ng/content/couchbase-query-language-0.1/introduction.markdown

 Couchbase Query Language, known as N1QL or 'Nickel', helps you to find and change data in Couchbase Server.
 We designed the language to be human -readable and -writable; it is an extensible language designed for ad-hoc querying.
 The query language is a standard semantic you use to build querying ability in other programming languages.

+The N1QL Developer Preview is a pre-beta release of the language.
+It provides a subset of functionality from the full query language.

 N1QL is similar to the standard SQL language for relational databases, but it is also includes some additional features which are suited for document-oriented databases.
-This guide describes key concepts about the language, provides tutorials describing how to use the language, discusses advanced operations you can perform with the language, and includes a language reference for a complete description of syntax and language elements.
+This guide describes key concepts about the language, provides tutorials describing how to use the language, discusses advanced operations you can perform with the language, and includes a language reference for language syntax and language elements.

 ##Goals of Language

 N1QL is designed to be a concise, intuitive, expressive language for building complex queries.
  It is designed for document-oriented databases which store application objects as well as their relationships in documents instead of tables.
-Application data can be expressed as atomic values or in nested structures within the document, such as hashes or arrays.
+Application data can be expressed as atomic values or in nested structures within the document, such as objects or arrays.
 Relationships between documents can be expressed as values or values in nested structures.
 To find information in a document-oriented database, you need the correct logic and algorithms for navigating documents and document structures.
 N1QL provides a clear, easy-to-understand abstraction layer to query and retrieve information in your document-database.

 ##Who Uses It